-We will investigate your complaint and provide a substantive response within 20 working days of receiving your complaint.
+The Practice Manager will investigate your complaint and provide a substantive response within 4 weeks of the date of receiving your complaint.

 We may be able to deal with the matter in a phone call, or we may need to carry out a detailed review of your case.
 In all cases we will write to you to tell you the outcome of your complaint and to give you the opportunity to have your complaint reviewed if you are not satisfied with the outcome.

-If you are not satisfied with our response you should contact us again and we will arrange for the file to be reviewed.
+If you are not satisfied with our response you should contact us again and we will arrange for the file to be reviewed by the Complaints Manager.
 When contacting us please explain why you continue to be dissatisfied.

 Your complaint will be acknowledged within 5 working days of receiving the complaint and we will provide a substantive response within 20 working days from receiving your letter.

 If your complaint is particularly complex and we have to change any of the timescales above, we will let you know and explain why and provide you with an updated timescale.